Brooklyn Child Support Lawyers

 If a noncustodial parent isn’t making court-ordered child support payments, the other party has the right to take action.
 This would require filing another petition with the court, so a new hearing can be scheduled.
 If the noncustodial parent is found to have violated the order, a judge may order the individual’s wages to be garnished.
 In more extreme circumstances, the court may freeze the individual’s bank accounts, seize personal property, or subject their real estate holdings to liens.

-The goal is to convince the parent to act in the child’s best interests, but noncustodial parents don’t always take their responsibility seriously.
+The goal is to convince the parent to act in the child’s interests, but noncustodial parents don’t always take their responsibility seriously.
 When this happens, the court may also withhold income tax returns to make up what’s owed in support.
 When money can’t be obtained through alternative means, the individual is considered delinquent and may face the suspension of various privileges, such as driver’s licenses, passports, and other licenses.
 In New York, failure to comply with a child support order can ultimately result in jail time.

 Over time, the amount of child support may need to be changed or modified.
 As the cost of living rises in the community, the cost of caring for a child also rises.
 Additionally, the child will likely require more in the way of educational costs, nutrition, and clothing as he or she ages.
 When the custodial parent feels there’s a need to modify the child support order, he or she must file a new petition with the court.
 During the hearing, the custodial parent must be able to show evidence that justifies the request for additional support.